willard-pro/league-score-engine/README.md

 Follow these steps to build and run the application from the command line interface (CLI):

+### Logging

+By default, __DEBUG__ logging is enabled, to disable this update [logback.xml](./src/main/resources/logback.xml)

 ### Build

 1. Open your CLI.
-2. Navigate to the root directory of the application.
-3. Execute the following command to build the application:
+2. Execute the following command to build the application:

     mvn clean install

 ### Run

-1. After successfully building the application, navigate to the target directory.
+1. After successfully building the application, navigate to the _target_ directory.
 2. Execute the following command to run the application:

-    java -jar <application-name>.jar
+    java -jar lse-1.0-SNAPSHOT.jar

+#### Arguments

+If no arguments are specified, the application will request a user to enter the results of the matches on the CLI.

+1. --pretty, if specified it will print the rank board using ASCII art
+2. --file=<filename>, if specified will parse the results from the provided file

 ## Feedback